 [Note - check that monitor display connectors are compatible between a monitor and a laptop before purchase]

 The primary 4K use would most likely be streaming movie and TV content at that resolution, assuming you have access to these services in 4K.
 At which point perhaps its enough of a selling point for you to consider a 4K laptop..

 Hold that 4K gaming laptop cash for perhaps a more powerful GPU or fancy mouse or headset.
 That's our usual advice.
 Otherwise it might be a bit disheartening to pay for a 4K gaming laptop, and then be forced to turn the resolution down on modern games to get them to run smoothly.

-A well priced gaming mouse at the moment, that will go nicely with the MSI GE75 Raider i7-10750H RTX 2070 Super Max-Q 32GB RAM 1.0TB M.2, is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
-Today it is priced at $11.99.
-Price watching this mouse shows that it has had a price drop by $38 during the past couple of weeks, which gives us more reason to select it to go with today’s laptop.
-Reviewing all our records the lowest tracked price we have for this mouse was recorded on 15th Aug 2020, where it was priced at $11.99.
+A well priced gaming mouse at the moment, that will go nicely with the MSI GE75 Raider i7-10750H RTX 2070 Super Max-Q 32GB RAM 1.0TB M.2, is the PICTEK Gaming Mouse 7200DPI wired 7 Buttons.
+Today it is priced at $10.87.
+Another point of reference for this mouse, is that our lowest recorded price for this mouse was on 23rd Nov 2020 where it was costing $10.87.